U.N. nuclear agency begins review of Japan's Fukushima plant

 Tepco last week completed the removal of the first batch of rods from a cooling pool.
 Its technicians must pluck more than 1,500 brittle and potentially damaged assemblies from a pool stored 18 meters (59 feet) above ground level in a building now tilted from the quake.

-The fuel extraction is an early stage in the decommissioning process and serves as an important test for a sceptical government and public that the utility can handle the cleanup.
+The fuel extraction is an early stage in the decommissioning process and serves as an important test for a skeptical government and public that the utility can handle the cleanup.

 The experts will also assess efforts to treat and find storage space for hundreds of tonnes of radioactive water that Tepco dumps over the wrecked reactors every day to keep them cool.